 How will I determine if I’m performing the controlled act of psychotherapy?

-Based on the RHPA definition above, there are five components in the controlled act and all must be met for you to be performing the controlled act:
+Based on the RHPA definition, there are five elements in the controlled act.
+All five elements must be met for you to be performing the controlled act:

 - You are treating a patient

 - You are applying a psychotherapy technique

 3. You have a therapeutic relationship with the client

 4. The client has a serious disorder of thought, cognition, mood, emotional regulation, perception or memory

 5. This disorder may seriously impair the client’s judgment, insight, behaviour, communication or social functioning

 It is possible you may be performing psychotherapy but not the controlled act of psychotherapy.
 For example, if only four of the above components apply, you are not performing the controlled act.